 In January 2020, this system was replaced with the Solar Export Guarantee (SEG) which requires energy suppliers to pay people for what they export to the grid.
 However, there is no set price for energy or how long payments will last - it varies between suppliers as they all set their own tariffs.

-However, the cost of solar power systems is falling rapidly and advances in technology mean the price is likely to fall still further.
+As solar power systems have become more widely available, the cost of installing them has fallen, and advances in technology and availability mean the price is likely to lower further.
 This could make solar power systems more attractive as an investment, even without gauranteed added income from exporting energy to the grid.